 a.
 Get the reporter's name and contact information, including the name of the media outlet for which he or she works.

 b.
-An employee who receives a news media contact should notify his or her supervisor or the Director or Assistant Director of UNS.
+Notify his or her supervisor or the director or assistant director.
 As long as time factors are taken into consideration, it is permissible to take a number, ask what topic will be covered, and immediately return a call.
 This allows the person queried the opportunity to seek advice.

 1) UNS has already received information concerning the subject for which information is being sought;

 2) The inquiry deals with an area that lies within or is shared with another administrative area;